 Scholarly Commons Citation

 Regan, Milton C., "Moral Intuitions and Organizational Culture" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 457.
+457.